MssGmz99/IT-HomeLab/Lab-06-Task-Manager-Resource-Monitoring/README.md

 ## Tasks Performed

-### Process Analysis
+### Task 1 — Processes Tab — Sort by Memory
 - Opened Task Manager and navigated to Processes tab
+- Clicked Memory column to sort highest to lowest
-- Sorted processes by Memory and CPU to identify top resource consumers
+- Identified top memory consumers on the machine
-- Identified Claude browser tabs consuming 385MB as top memory user
+- Claude browser tabs identified as top memory consumer
-- Identified Antimalware Service Executable at 138MB as normal background process
+- Antimalware Service Executable identified as normal background process
-- Identified OVRServer (Oculus VR) running unnecessarily in background
+- OVRServer (Oculus VR) identified running unnecessarily in background

-### Process Management
-- Attempted to end OVRServer process
-- Observed process automatically restarted — demonstrating parent service management
-- Learned that some processes require stopping the underlying service not just ending the process
+### Task 2 — Processes Tab — Sort by CPU
+- Clicked CPU column to sort by processor usage
+- Identified which processes were consuming the most CPU
+- Confirmed overall CPU usage was healthy
+- Noted that most background processes were at 0% CPU

-### Performance Monitoring
+### Task 3 — Performance Tab — Memory
-- Navigated to Performance tab and read Memory graph
+- Navigated to Performance tab via graph icon in left sidebar
-- Identified machine running at 77% memory usage — 5.8GB of 8GB in use
-- Noted only 1.8GB available — machine running memory constrained
+- Clicked Memory to view RAM usage graph
+- Read key memory statistics:
+  - Total RAM: 8.0 GB
+  - In use: 5.8 GB (77%)
+  - Available: 1.8 GB
-- Identified RAM slots used: 2 of 2 — no room to add more RAM
+  - Slots used: 2 of 2 — no room to add more RAM
-- Identified form factor: SODIMM — laptop RAM, important for ordering parts
+  - Form factor: SODIMM — laptop RAM
+- Identified machine running memory constrained at 77% usage

-### Startup Management
+### Task 4 — Startup Apps Review
-- Navigated to Startup Apps tab
+- Navigated to Startup Apps tab via list icon in left sidebar
-- Reviewed all enabled startup items
+- Reviewed all enabled and disabled startup items
+- Identified unnecessary programs launching at boot
+- Noted Last BIOS time for boot performance reference

+### Task 5 — Disabled a Startup Item
+- Selected non-essential startup application
-- Disabled ChatGPT from launching at startup
+- Clicked Disable to prevent it from launching at boot
+- Confirmed status changed to Disabled
-- Reduced unnecessary startup load to improve boot time
+- Simulated fixing a slow boot time complaint

 ## Key Concepts
 - Sort by Memory or CPU to quickly find resource consumers
-- Memory consistently above 85-90% means the machine needs more RAM or fewer background apps
+- Memory consistently above 85-90% means machine needs more RAM or fewer background apps
 - 8GB RAM with both slots filled means sticks must be replaced — no room to add more
 - SODIMM is the laptop RAM form factor — important when ordering replacement parts
-- Some processes restart automatically — managed by a parent service, fix the root cause
+- Some processes restart automatically when ended — managed by a parent service
 - Disabling unnecessary startup items improves boot time and frees RAM on launch
 - Last BIOS time shows how long before Windows starts loading